 What courses can I take to prepare for a career in perfusion?

-All applicants are required to complete coursework in pathology, physiology (with an emphasis on cardiovascular systems), anatomy, and physics (including fluid dynamics).
+All applicants are required to complete coursework in anatomy, physiology (with an emphasis on cardiovascular systems), biology, and physics.
 Additionally, completing a course in management or statistics can strengthen your application.

 Do you accept courses that were completed online?

-We accept coursework listed on transcripts from an accredited institution within the United States, regardless of the program format, as long as the courses fulfill the prerequisite requirements for application.
+We accept coursework listed on transcripts from accredited institutions within the United States, regardless of the program format, as long as the courses fulfill the prerequisite requirements for application.

 Do you have rolling admissions?